 4. Are you ready to witness a lot of sameness in the pursuit of stronger divergent thinking?

 One focus group is interesting.
 Six or eight focus groups can be deadly.
 While pursuing diverse insights, however, you can expect a lot of sameness: the same facilitator with the same number of participants, similar parts of the day for the focus groups, similar discussion structures, etc. Some facilitators even wear the same clothes for every session because different outfits create different focus group participant reactions.
-This all intended to not introduce any non-related cues that might influence responses.
+This is all intended to not introduce any non-related cues that might influence responses.
 When you’re in the backroom observing the focus groups, your boredom with the process shouldn’t lead to demands for dramatic format changes to keep you interested across the entire market research effort.
 When you want diverse perspectives, format sameness is part of the deal.

 5. Are YOU expecting to make the decisions when the focus groups are completed?